Voyage of the Brooklyn Saints: Final preparations and departure

 Passengers were urged to get their belongings to the dock well in advance.
 Families began arriving toward the end of January.
 The Brooklyns departure was originally scheduled for January 24, 1846, but the ship was not quite ready and some registered passengers were still on route to the port.
 The voyagers stayed in nearby boarding houses until the ship sailed.
 Trying to avoid publicity or outside interference with their departure, Brannan advised the voyagers not to refer to one another as Brother or Sister, a common Latter-day Saint form of address.
 John Horner and Elizabeth Imlay married on January 20 in New Jersey, and left for the New York harbor the next day, spending their honeymoon on the ship.
 On January 21, Laura Farnsworth Skinner gave birth to Laura Ann Skinner, who lived a mere eight days.
 Eight other women were pregnant when the voyage began.
 (Note: An infant was born to "Horace Austin Skinner and Laura Farnsworth in New York City on 21 January 1846.
 She was named Laura Ann Skinner.
 The child struggled with life and died on 28 January, only living for eight days."
 Sarah Sloat Burr commenced the voyage at nearly full term.
 Her son, John Atlantic Burr was born February 24, three weeks after leaving port.
 Laura Goodwin suffered a fall on the galley steps during the second gale of the voyage, miscarried, and died May 6, leaving behind her husband and seven children.
-She was buried on Juan Fernandez Island.
+She was buried on Más a Tierra.
 In mid-June, Mary Ann Shinn Burtis Robbins, age 35, delivered a little girl they named Anna Pacific Robbins.
 Unfortunately, the baby lived only a few hours, and was buried at sea.
 Mary Ann's sister-in-law, Phoebe Ann Wright Robbins, age 34, also began the voyage five months pregnant.
 Georgeanna Pacific Robbins was born on June 16, just a few days after Mary Ann Robbins' baby, as the ship was approaching the Sandwich Islands.
 Amy Ann Dowd Hopkins Smith was 35 at the commencement of the voyage.
-The third week of July, her baby girl, Amy Ann Smith, was born prematurely about seven months into the pregnancy.
+The third week of July, her baby girl, Amy Ann Smith, was born about seven months into the pregnancy.
 Her youngest boy, Orrin Hopkins Smith, was suffering from malnutrition by the time the ship reached the Sandwich Islands.
 The family decided to stay in Honolulu for the birth of the baby and until all recovered their health, then continue on to California.
-However, Orrin Hopkins Smith, not quite one year old, died July 15, 1846.
+However, Orrin, not quite one year old, died July 15, 1846.
 His new baby sister, Amy Ann Smith, died soon thereafter, exact date unknown.
 The rest of the family caught a later ship sailing to California, arriving in October.
 Jane Glover became pregnant shortly before the voyage to California.
 Their son, William Francisco Glover, was born September 25, 1846.
 He was the first American child born in San Francisco after the United States takeover of the Bay Area.
 Matilda Smith Hyatt delivered a daughter they named Helen Hyatt shortly after arrival in San Francisco.
 Helen is listed as 14 years old, born in California, in a July 3, 1860 census.
 Hanna Winner delivered a daughter in late 1846 who they named Deborah Adalade.)
 Two delivered healthy babies mid-voyage and survived, but three newborns died at sea or while pausing in the Sandwich Islands.
 Three more mothers delivered their babies shortly after arrival in California.
 (Note: In the California State Census of 1852, Emily Combs, then the youngest daughter of Abraham and Olivia Coombs, is shown as age 6, born in San Francisco, and living in Napa.
 The Coombs family helped to colonize San Bernardino.)